BBouvarel/CIP/README.txt

 ========== DESCRIPTION ==========
-Program for the calculation of disulphide bridges, hydrogen bonds and hydrophobic, ionic, aromatic-aromatic, aromatic-sulfur, cation-pi interactions, based on the atoms coordinates of the PDB file of the protein.
+Program for the calculation of disulphide bridges, hydrogen bonds and hydrophobic, ionic, aromatic-aromatic, aromatic-sulfur, cation-pi intra and inter protein interactions, based on the atoms coordinates of the PDB file of the protein.

 ========== USE ==========